 After Vicksburg, the Winona continued blockade duty on the Mississippi River.
 It was grueling work.
 It was difficult to impossible to see enemy ships in darkness.
 There were many false alarms and often sailors would go to sleep only to be awakened several times during the night by false alarms.
 Care had to be taken to avoid shallow water because ships regularly became grounded.
 Then, too, there were mosquitoes and always sickness.

 Being relatively close to shore also exposed sailors to land based attack.
-Confederate military and civilians used this proximity to attack Union sailors. particularly dark side of the war on the Mississippi River were the guerrilla fighters, who followed no rules and attacked sailors who went on land to forage for food or who were exposed on board a ship which came too close to shore.
+Confederate military and civilians used this proximity to attack Union sailors.
+A particularly dark side of the war on the Mississippi River were the guerrilla fighters, who followed no rules and attacked sailors who went on land to forage for food or who were exposed on board a ship which came too close to shore.
 Reports of guerrilla attacks tell awful, often barbaric, stories.

 In addition to “routine” river blockade duty, John P. and the Winona carried out blockade duty in Mobile Bay, Alabama.
 In December of 1862, the Winona was sent back to the Mississippi River and in April of 1863 provided support for the siege of Port Hudson, Mississippi, one the last two Confederate strongholds on the river.
 She also contributed to the final stages of the successful siege of Vicksburg, a major military victory which went largely unnoticed because it occurred on the day after Gettysburg, July 4, 1863.